matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Data-Types/enum-type.md

 ## Constraints

-Modifying ENUM enumeration members requires rebuilding the table using the `ALTER TABLE` statement.
+1. Modifying ENUM enumeration members requires rebuilding the table using the `ALTER TABLE` statement.
+2. MatrixOne does not support **Filtering ENUM values** and **Sorting ENUM values**.